CRMTH/RITHM/README.md

 Once that is all set, please see documentation for running the RITHM streamer, in the [./streamer/](https://github.com/CRMTH/RITHM/tree/master/streamer) folder.

 ### _[RITHM Parser](https://github.com/CRMTH/RITHM/tree/master/parser)_
 The parser re-formats raw Twitter data to human-readable format for coding and analysis.
 It includes features for in-depth search and retreival from raw data files, recoding emoji, and data sub-sampling.
-The documentation is still being developed in the [./parser/](https://github.com/CRMTH/RITHM/tree/master/parser) folder.
+That documentation is in the [./parser/](https://github.com/CRMTH/RITHM/tree/master/parser) folder.

 # Citation:
 If you use the RITHM software or resources for your research, please cite our development paper: